fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 The ftPayItemCase indicates the type of payment within the pay items block and defines how the fiskaltrust.SecurityMechanism processes the individual payment in terms of the receipt.
 The data type is `Int64` and contains a country specific code which is a value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex and used as byte 8 and 7.

-For definitions regarding national laws, please refer to the appropriate appendix<span id="t-type-of-payment-ftpayitemcase-90">.</span>
+For definitions regarding national laws, please refer to the appropriate appendix.

 | **Value**            | **Description**                                                                                                                              | **Middleware Version** |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------|------------------------|